kumahq/kuma/docs/madr/decisions/020-kds-redesign.md

 ### Change the namespace of synchronized resources from `default` to `kuma-system`

 Resources synchronized from Zone to Global are created by default in a `default` namespace and we should change it in the new version.
-This is a breaking change because upgrade won't be able to find resources and needs to duplicate them from zone and store them in the `kuma-system` namespace.
+It seems that namespace current sync mechanism checks if resources synchronized from upstream are in the store, and in case the namespace is differnet it removes the old ones and create the new one in the new namespace.
+There should be no cleanup required, we need only to keep current sync mechanism to work with incremental xDS.

+Tried:
+- upgrade path
+- rollback

+It looks that state returns to the previous one and nothing breaks.

 ### Handshake